Lakers wear red MAGA-like hats but the message asks for justice for Breonna Taylor

 The Lakers are the top seed in the Western Conference for the NBA playoffs, but they're in early trouble in the first round in the bubble in Orlando, Florida.
 On Tuesday night, the eighth-seeded Blazers -- who led by as many as 16 points -- defeated the Lakers 100-93 to take a 1-0 lead in the series.

-James finished with a triple double of 23 points, 17 rebounds and 16 assists.
+James finished with a triple double of 23 points, 17 rebounds and 16 assists -- becoming the first player in league history to have at least 20 points, 15 rebounds and 15 assists in a playoff game.
 It's James' 24th career playoff triple double.

 Earlier Tuesday, the top seed in the Eastern Conference, the Milwaukee Bucks, lost to the Orlando Magic 122-110 in the first game of their first-round series.